Create Connecter

 • Query: Enter the name of the query to connect to.
 If you are unsure, locate a query using one of the below options:

-• Search Icon: Use the search icon to open a grid of all available queries.
+• Search Button: Use the search button to open a grid of all available queries.
 Select any query from the grid to populate the Query field.

-• Search with Wildcard: Locate a query using * as a wildcard and click the search icon.
+• Search with Wildcard: Locate a query using * as a wildcard and click the search button.
 For example C* would pull the following results:

 NOTE: Connection and User Area fields must be populated to search for a query.